Sebecc/QA-Portfolio/README.md

-# QA-Portfolio
+# Manual Tester, QA - Portfolio
 Portfolio of bug reports and QA documentation.

 # QA Portfolio

 Hello!
-My name is Sebastian and I am an aspiring QA Tester with a background in Game Design and technical troubleshooting.
+My name is Sebastian and I am an aspiring QA and Manual Tester with a background in Game Design and technical troubleshooting.

-This repository contains examples of bug reports and testing documentation created as part of my journey toward a professional career in Quality Assurance.
+This repository contains examples of bug reports and testing documentation created as part of my journey toward a professional career in Quality Assurance and testing

-## Skills demonstrated
-- Bug reporting
-- Reproduction step creation
-- Severity and priority assessment
-- Test documentation
-- Analytical thinking
-- Exploratory testing

-More reports will be added over time.